apify/apify-docs/content/academy/puppeteer_playwright/reading_intercepting_requests.md

 ---
-title: V - Reading & intercepting requests
+title: IV - Reading & intercepting requests
 description: You can use DevTools, but did you know that you can do all the same stuff (plus more) programmatically?
 Read and intercept requests in Puppeteer/Playwright.
 menuWeight: 7.5
 paths: